Pedro Gil Street: History

 The origin of Pedro Gil Street could be traced back to an old road that connected the then-towns of Paco (San Fernando de Dilao) and Santa Ana, based on early 19th century maps.
 In the 19th century, it was extended to the west towards Calle Real (now Del Pilar Street) near Manila Bay, effectively connecting both towns with the old national road.

 The road in Malate, Ermita, and Paco was called Calzada de Paco or Calzada de Malate á Paco.
-Later, it was named Calle [de] Herran (after the Spanish captain José de la Herrán, who fought during the Battle of Manila Bay).
+Later, it was named Calle [de la] Herrán (after the Spanish captain José de la Herrán, who fought during the Battle of Manila Bay).
 Through Paco, it was known as Calle Real and past Estero Beata, it was known as Calle Dulumbayan (from dulo ng bayan, meaning "the edge of town").
 The name Calle Real also applied to the east up to Santa Ana.
 Its section leading to Santa Ana was historically known as Carretera de Sta.
 Ana.
 Its present-day section, divided by Plaza Felipe Calderon in Santa Ana, was known as Calle Sta.
-Maria.
+María.
 The street was later extended to the west towards present-day Roxas Boulevard.
 Its section from General Luna eastwards was also one of the right-of-way alignments of tranvía that existed until 1945.

 Its section between General Luna and Tejeron also formed part of Highway 21, which linked Manila to Calamba, Laguna, by circumscribing Laguna de Bay through the province of Rizal.

 Herran Street was renamed Pedro Gil Street after the death of its namesake, Pedro Gil, in 1965.